startup-systems/terraform-ansible-example/README.md

 ./deploy.sh
 ```

 If it is successful, you should see an `address` printed out at the end.
-Visit this URL in your browser, and the page should say "Welcome to nginx!"
+Visit this in your browser, and the page should say "Welcome to nginx!"

 ### Notes